EndPointCorp/end-point-blog/2025/05/rebuilding_a_modern_app_in_rails_7_without_js.md

 - JavaScript
 ---

 In the realm of web development, the allure of JavaScript frameworks like React and Vue is undeniable.
-However, I recently embarked on a journey to rebuild a modern web application using Rails 7, Hotwire, and Turbo, deliberately avoiding any JavaScript frameworks.
+However, I recently embarked on a mission to rebuild a modern web application using Rails 7, Hotwire, and Turbo, deliberately avoiding any JavaScript frameworks.
 The outcome was a streamlined stack, improved performance, and a more maintainable codebase.

 ### Why Consider a Framework-Free Approach in 2025?